UnsafePointer/cocoapods-amimono/README.md

 Currently this plugin has the following limitations:

-* You will have to add a script (or copy it's contents to your Podfile) and execute it on `post_install` hook.
-This because currently CocoaPods plugin API doesn't offer everything that script needs.
+* You will have to add a script (or copy its contents to your Podfile) and execute it on `post_install` hook.
+This is necessary because the CocoaPods plugin API currently doesn't offer everything that script needs.
 * Only dependencies compiled from source will work.
-This means dependencies that bundled binaries (like vendored static frameworks) won't work.
+This means dependencies with bundled binaries (like vendored static frameworks) won't work.
 You will have to add these manually to your Xcode project.

 ## Installation